-All our product designs and assembly instructions are delivered through the Electronic Line Assembly Management System (ELAM), guides and instructs our production staff through the whole manufacturing process Visual support of complex steps and material selection ensures an efficient production with 0% error probability.
+All our product designs and assembly instructions are delivered through the Electronic Line Assembly Management System (ELAM), which guides and instructs our production staff through the whole manufacturing process.
+Visual support of complex steps and material selection ensures an efficient production with 0% error probability.
 The system ensures a stable process for best quality while increasing efficiency and staff satisfaction.

 Understanding the advantages of 3D printing allows us to make better decisions when selecting a manufacturing process and enables them to deliver an optimal product.
 3D printing gives us a large amount of design freedom and enables the easy creation of very complex geometries.
-This allow us to revise our traditional design thinking and develop new products with better outcomes for our patients.
+This allows us to revise our traditional design thinking and develop new products with better outcomes for our patients.